The Clinical Guide to Ethical Non-Monogamy and Sexual Safety

 The evolution of LGBTQ+ health care has seen a transition from "one-size-fits-all" advice to personalized, identity-affirming clinical practice.
 Central to this shift is the recognition that "sexual health" is a multifaceted discipline.
 It encompasses not just the prevention of sexually transmitted infections (STIs), but also the maintenance of reproductive autonomy, the management of hormonal health, and the psychological freedom to engage in consensual relationships without stigma.

 For many in the community, the clinical encounter remains a site of potential friction.
-However, as of April 2026, the rise of trauma-informed care and the integration of gender-affirming protocols into primary care have empowered patients to demand more from their providers.
+However, as of May 2026, the rise of trauma-informed care and the integration of gender-affirming protocols into primary care have empowered patients to demand more from their providers.
 This section explores the clinical pillars of contemporary sexual health, focusing on prevention, screening, and the biological realities of diverse bodies.

 Proactive sexual health management involves a combination of regular clinical engagement and informed personal practices.
 The following guidelines are designed to help individuals navigate their health needs with confidence.